Aliases for PIF1 Gene

 GeneCards Summary for PIF1 Gene

 PIF1 (PIF1 5'-To-3' DNA Helicase) is a Protein Coding gene.
-GO annotations related to this gene include magnesium ion binding and ATP-dependent 5-3 DNA helicase activity.
+Diseases associated with PIF1 include Dyskeratosis Congenita, Autosomal Recessive 5 and Uterine Adnexa Cancer.
+Gene Ontology (GO) annotations related to this gene include magnesium ion binding and DNA helicase activity.